 Although a commercial photographer’s role varies as per the domain, there are certain routines that you need to work on every day.
 These include:

-- Follow-up with your clients: Once you are done with the photoshoot, you can follow up on your client and know about your image’s rollout.
+Once you are done with the photo shoot, you can follow up with your client and know about your image’s rollout.
 In addition, you can remind them of being a part of their future projects and show their gratitude for the current opportunity.